laminas/laminas-validator/doc/book/validators/callback.md

 ## Adding options

-`Zend\Validator\Callback` also allows the usage of options which are provided as additional arguments to the callback.
+`Laminas\Validator\Callback` also allows the usage of options which are provided as additional arguments to the callback.

 Consider the following class and method definition: